google/docsy-example/content/en/docs/Classes/Rogue.md

 ### Newbie Guide

-The rogue is a dps class and has the highest melee damage,it can use both sword and bow with deadly poisons that deals damage or debuffs
+The rogue is a dps class and has the highest melee damage,it can use both sword and bow, with deadly poisons that deals damage or debuffs(sword only); Rogues have another skill along normal slashing and that is piercing(later on it will have a penetration effect on the armour class).

 At lvl 4 you learn dodge, 12 safefall (negates fall damage),13 dual wield (chance to hit with the item in the second hand),16 double attack, and 30 riposte (chance to counter the attack of the enemy).